dartmouth-cs98/project-23w-Qwill/README.md

 The most drastic action if none of the above works is to `killall node` or stop both the client and server in their respective terminals.
 Then, run `rm -rf node_modules` in the `client` directory to delete the node modules folder.
 Run `npm install` (you will most likely need to run `npm audit fix --force` and `expo update` after this).
 Then, restart the server in one terminal window, and the client in another by running `npx expo start` or `expo r -c` (the latter removes all caches from Expo as well).

 ### Promisify Error
 If signing up is not working with Promisify, I was able to `npm i react-native-paper.` Also make sure your expo, Node, etc are on the most recent version.

-## Package Managing

-*node_modules and package.json*
-package.json tells `npm install` what to install into node_modules Thus, never edit node_modules!!
-Instead, edit package.json and then run `npm install`

-*.expo file*
-.expo is only needed on client side.
-It should not exist in server or top-level.